Quality Use of Medicines Maximised for Aboriginal and Torres Strait Islander People (QUMAX)

 The QUMAX Program aims to improve quality use of medicines and contribute to positive health outcomes of Aboriginal and Torres Strait Islander peoples, of any age, who present at participating Aboriginal Community Controlled Health Services (ACCHOs).

-QUMAX is a collaboration between the National Aboriginal Community Controlled Health Organisation (NACCHO) and the Pharmacy Guild of Australia (PGoA) and funded by the Commonwealth Department of Health under the Sixth Community Pharmacy Agreement (CPA).
+QUMAX was established as a collaboration between the National Aboriginal Community Controlled Health Organisation (NACCHO) and the Pharmacy Guild of Australia.
+QUMAX is funded by the Commonwealth Department of Health under the Sixth Community Pharmacy Agreement (CPA).

 To achieve the aim of the QUMAX Program, funding is allocated among eligible ACCHOs on an annual basis through a registration process.
 Once funding is allocated each ACCHO is required to complete a Work Plan specific to the needs of their community.